 Some information that should be asked upon intake include:

-What makes a good intake question in victim’s services?
+What makes a good intake question in victim and survivor services?
 Effective intake accommodates a wide range of situations.
 Not every domestic violence survivor has had the same experiences.
-What you need for service delivery is to gather the right information to place clients in the correct programs.
+You need service delivery to gather the right information to place clients in the correct programs.

-Documenting is important, not only for case managers in their day-to-day work, but also for your organization while applying for grants.
+Documenting is vital, not only for case managers in their day-to-day work but also for your organization while applying for grants.
 Having accurate, up-to-date records that are readily accessible gives your case managers all the information they need.
-Not only do they save time, but allows them to consistently work with the most current information while helping clients.
+Not only do they save time, but it allows them to consistently work with the most current information while helping clients.
 Using case management software makes documenting easy, and it makes information readily accessible.

 When it comes to working with domestic violence survivors, privacy is of the utmost importance.
-Not only is meeting current privacy requirements set by HUD and VOCA imperative for funding opportunities, case managers can reassure their clients that their information is not being viewed without permission, and only by those who require access.
-And of course, it is the law!
+Not only is meeting current privacy requirements set by HUD and VOCA imperative for funding opportunities, but case managers can also reassure their clients that their information is not being viewed without permission and only by those who require access.
+And, of course, it is the law!

 Part of successful work with clients is also accepting the fact that client and case manager pairings sometimes don’t work.
 Keep an open mind for when that happens, as finding that “right fit” for your client can really make a difference in their life.

 Effective case management is outcome-based.
 Incorporating best practices, including collecting important information for case managers at intake, thorough documentation that ensures up-to-date information while working with clients, and understanding the human element every case manager brings, will lead to positive outcomes.
-Being able to track data like…
+For example, being able to track data such as…

 …all provide useful insight into where you can make the most impact.
 And those just scratch the surface!

 Where does your organization stand with these best practices?
-If you’re lacking in certain areas, don’t worry!
+If you lack in certain areas, don’t worry!
 Nonprofits are ever-evolving, and knowing what to improve upon will bring you closer to making more positive outcomes.
 Choosing the right software option for your organization can also play a role in helping you make a bigger impact.